lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 - oauth2.client.clientId = *Your oauth2 client application id*
 - oauth2.client.secret = *Your oauth2 client application secret*
 - oauth2.client.redirectURI = *URL used by the users to access your application.
 Must be coherent with what's configured in your OAUTH2 application.*
+- oauth2.client.responseType = *The OAUTH2 authorize response type.
+Must be compatible with the authorization code flow (or openid hybrid flow).
+In doubt, set it to "code+id_token".*
+- oauth2.client.scope = *The OAUTH2 scope value.
+You can leave it empty, or set it to "openid" if you want to extract an id token.*

 Again, the easiest way is to use the OAuth2Param form available in the sample database.